BuildCanada/ProjectRequests/README.md

 YC makes it easy to find their companies and who is hiring, it should be just as easy to find a great job at a Canadian startup as it is at finding one in the US.

+### Your project here?

+Create an issue and we'll work with you to get your project added to this list!